zaidmukaddam/securityMobileApp/README.md

 > “A user interface is like a joke.
 If you have to explain it, it’s not that good”. — Martin Leblanc

-Our User Interface is super **userfriendly**, but for educational purposes :man_student: we will explain it.
+Our User Interface is super **userfriendly**, but for educational purposes :man_student: I will explain it.

 Now the fun part 😎, Let's discover the app.